 Scheduling a Baptism

-The following are regular times for baptism in each parish:
+The following are regular times for baptism in each parish, other times may be scheduled outside of these times if needed.:

 - St. Aloysius in Olivia – during or after the 5:00pm Saturday Mass or during the 8:30am Sunday Mass